coder/docs/images/configure.md

 #!/bin/bash
 if [ ! -d "/home/coder/workspace/project" ]
 then
+ssh-keyscan -t rsa <yourGitProviderEndpoint> >> ~/.ssh/known_hosts
 git clone git://company.com/project.git /home/coder/workspace/project
 else
 echo "Project has already been cloned." fi
 ```

+> Ensure that you change the `<yourGitProviderEndpoint>` placeholder in the
+> `ssh-keyscan` command (e.g., `github.com`, `bitbucket.org`, `gitlab.com`).

-Note that the instructions provided include logic on whether the instructions
+Note that the instructions provided include `if-else` logic on whether the
-should be re-run (and when) or if Coder should run the instructions only once.
+instructions should be re-run (and when) or if Coder should run the instructions
-We strongly recommend including this logic at all times to minimize overhead.
+only once.
+We strongly recommend including this logic at all times to minimize
+overhead.

 > Any commands run with `sudo` will, by default, not include the environment
 > variables of your user.
 If you'd like to preserve your existing env variables,
 > [pass the `-E` flag to your `sudo` invocation](https://man7.org/linux/man-pages/man8/sudo.8.html).

-## Step 2: Add the config file to the image
+## Step 2: Add the configure file to the image

 Once you have a config file, update your image to use it by including the
 following in your Dockerfile: